Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/In-Class_Problem_Solving_Prototypes.md

 larger length would be less trivial.
 And through what method is possible for determining if this is true for all sequences of any length - the ratio between the ones with a sequence and the ones without can be defined as the frequentist definition of probability of p(30, 3).
 The downside of this is that it will take
 $2^30$ sequences to discover this value using this method.
-This poses set of problems that grow _exponentially_, which is the total number of sequences and the second problem of specificity to one set of n or k.
+This poses a set of problems that grow _exponentially_, which is the total number of sequences and the second problem of specificity to one set of n or k.

 There are several analytic solutions to this problem one of which is Feller's coin-tossing constants.
 It is known that the for any independent tosses of a fair coin, there is